ChenglinYu/Sa_babi_Generator_cond_example/README.md

 **manifest.json** stores raw labels of program in line level in **working_directory**.

+You can look up the details in the *example* branch.

 We randomly have a look one file,  **4a2405d586.c**

 ```c